mateoespinosa/mateoespinosa.github.io/_posts/2019-02-08-hello-world.md

 ---
 layout: single
 title: "On Bizarre Mathematics"
-excerpt: "Welcome to my blog.
+excerpt: "Welcome to my blog!
 Here is something weird for you..."
 date: 2019-02-08 13:00:00 -0600
 categories:
   - random